defano/wyldcard/README.md

 #### Menu containers

-Every menu in the menu bar and buttons of the style `menu` are containers whose value determines the items that appear in the menu.
+Every menu in the menu bar and buttons of the style `menu` are containers whose value specifies the items that appear in the menu.
 The value placed into a menu container is interpreted as a list of items or lines, each of which represents an item in the menu.
 Any value in the list equal to `-` is interpreted as menu separator.

 For example: